sadorowo/dcd-legacy/README.md

+**UPDATE:** New version of DCD!
+So...
+This is really insecure.
+Everyone can look at your .js file and steal all IDs.
+New version of DCD is available [here](https://github.com/sadorowo/dynamic-content-delivery).

 ## Dynamic Content Delivery

 A static website that returns appropriate content to the website user based on the provided ID.